DeMost777/UX-Audit/FIX_IMAGE_LOADING.md

 ## Root Cause
 The Supabase storage bucket `design-uploads` is set to **private** (`public: false`), but the code is trying to use public URLs.
 Private buckets require signed URLs or the bucket needs to be made public.

+## ✅ Solution Implemented
+The code has been updated to **always use signed URLs** when uploading files.
+This works for both public and private buckets.
+However, making the bucket public is still recommended for better performance.

 ## Solution: Make Storage Bucket Public

 ### Option 1: Make Bucket Public (Recommended)